bozsahin/ceng444/README.md

 <li> mini-project 1 (LL parsing and abstract syntax trees): %20
 <li> mini-project 2 (LALR parsing and code generation): %30
 <li> Final exam: %25
+ <li> Gazozuna Kompaylir odulu: priceless!!
+  <br> Highest honour we give out to successful completion of the second project.
+  <br> It is, ehm, <a href="https://www.linkedin.com/in/merihakar">officially recognized</a>,
+  <br> and anyone reading your CV at least in Turkey would know what you achieved.
+  <br>Usually handed by the beginning of next term after completion, with a ceremony!
 </ol>